laristra/flecsph/README.md

 # Building FleCSPH with Spack

-FleCSPH can now be installed as a Spack package.
+FleCSPH can now be installed as a Spack package:

-In order to install FleCSPH on your machine using spack:
 - Download spack at: github.com/spack/spack
 - Follow installation instructions
 - Use the following command to install core spack utilities: